Fun Facts About Famous Kings

 There were only ever 7 copies of the original book, and only 2 survived.
 They would be worth a lot of money.
 One of them is in the National Library of Scotland and the other one is in the British Museum.

-He married Anne of Denmark in 1589 and they had 6 children, although some people say 9, so it’s not really known – but that’s still a lot of kids!
+He married Anne of Denmark in 1589 and they had 6 children, although some people say 9 – so it’s not really known.
+Either way, that’s still a lot of kids!

 In 1603 he became King of England and ruled until 1625.